-At GCSE level, 94 % (2017 - 95%) of results were at 'A'- 'C' grades, and 67% (2017 - 60%) of all results were grade 'A' or 'A'.
-In addition, 23 % of pupils attained 9 or more straight A / A grades.
+At GCSE level, 99 % (2018 - 94%) of results were at 'A'- 'C' grades, and 81% (2018 - 67%) of all results were grade 'A' or 'A'.
+In addition, 53% of pupils attained 9 or more straight A / A grades (2018 - 23%).
 In 2018 Government ESTYN Inspectors graded the School Excellent in the areas of Standards, Wellbeing and attitudes to learning and Care, support and guidance.

-The School has reached new heights in music performance, our facilities continue to improve with the ongoing development of the proposed new 6th form centre and the construction of our new Sports Pavilion, and we have strengthened further our teaching force.
+The School has reached new heights in music performance, our facilities continue to improve with the completion of the new 6th form centre, new Sports Pavilion, and we have strengthened further our teaching force.
 We continue to serve the Archdiocese of Cardiff in the Metropolitan Cathedral, providing glorious music.